Iqraq-AMIC/Techno-Economic-Analysis/safapac-clean/QUICKSTART.md

 The application will open at: `http://localhost:3000`

+On first load you will see the login page.
+Use a credential from `backend/pw.csv`:

+- Use the value in the **“Suggested Password”** column as your password.
+- For simplicity during development, you can enter the same value in both the username and password fields.

 ## Verify Installation

 1. Open `http://localhost:8000/docs` - You should see the API documentation
-2. Open `http://localhost:3000` - You should see the SAFAPAC dashboard
+2. Open `http://localhost:3000` - You should see the login page
+3. Log in using a credential from `backend/pw.csv` (see note above)
+4. When prompted, create a new project and Scenario 1
-3. Try selecting a process technology and feedstock in the UI
+5. On the TEA dashboard, select a process technology and feedstock
-4. Submit a calculation to verify the full stack is working
+6. Submit a calculation to verify the full stack is working

 ## Troubleshooting